Anthony Greville-Bell: Military career

-As a sapper officer attached to the 2nd Special Air Service (SAS) commanded by David Stirling, Greville-Bell took part in Operation Speedwell against railway lines in northern Italy carrying German reinforcements and supplies to the front in September 1943.
+As a sapper officer attached to the 2nd Special Air Service (SAS) commanded by Bill Stirling, Greville-Bell took part in Operation Speedwell against railway lines in northern Italy carrying German reinforcements and supplies to the front in September 1943.
 The troops landed by parachute but the officer commanding Greville-Bell's section dropped wide of the others and was not seen again.
 Greville-Bell took charge, despite having broken two ribs and damaged his back on landing.
 The section successfully attacked and cut the Bologna-Pistoia rail line and another south of Florence and destroyed a train.

 Fourteen days after the drop, with their explosives and rations exhausted, they began 250-mile march south to join the advancing Eighth Army.
 On the eighteenth day they reached the villa of the Marchese Roberti at Fiesole, overlooking Florence.
 A sister of the marchese was a friend of Greville-Bell's family and she sheltered and fed the party for a few days until contact could be made with the Italian partisans.

 The armistice with Italy announced on 8 September 1943 meant the partisans proved less aggressive towards their former German Allies than Greville-Bell hoped but he stayed until he had gained enough strength to continue south.
 To mark 28 days in Italy, he and Sergeant Daniels went into Florence and drank some beer in a bar full of German soldiers.
 On the 30th day he, Daniels and two partisans blew a charge beneath a southbound train north of Incisa.

 Seventy-three days after their drop, Greville-Bell led Daniels and Tomasso through the German lines to safety.
 He was awarded the Distinguished Service Order for his efforts.

 Greville-Bell returned to the SAS after the war when the Malayan Scouts (SAS Regiment) was raised by Michael "Mad Mike" Calvert in 1950 during the Malayan Emergency.